 "I know who I am.
 I'm the dude playing the dude disguised as another dude."
 Robert Downey Jr.'s makeup, while inflammatory and controversial at first glance, served as a biting commentary on the Hollywood machine, and the degree to which actors will go to win golden trophies.
 In the film, Kirk Lazarus isn't done up in makeup; it's a "pigmentation alteration" procedure.
 Method actors of the world, you've been one-upped.

 Ricky Baker, Hunt for the Wilderpeople (Julian Dennison)

 Hilarious haikus, inventing the so-called "Skux life," unwittingly mispronouncing certain syllables in "caucasian," a fervent devotion to both the Terminator and Tupac—Ricky Baker is just funny enough to charmingly counteract the weirdness in Hunt for the Wilderpeople.
 There's a good chance you may not have yet seen this film.
 Remedy that—immediately.

 Bill Murray, Zombieland (Bill Murray)

-When it comes to Bill Murray’s best characters, you may think of roles in Caddyshack, Groundhog Day, or any Wes Anderson film.
+When it comes to Bill Murray's best and funniest movie characters, you may think of roles in Caddyshack, Groundhog Day, or any Wes Anderson film.
 But we posit that his Zombieland cameo, in all its brevity, is his strongest, if only for how convincible it is: Bill Murray dressing up like a zombie to stay hidden from zombies is astonishingly in character with a bunch of his other hilarious, IRL hijinks.